 const hasNotAllowedSku = cartSkuList.some((sku) => notAllowed.includes(sku));

-resolve(hasNotAllowedSku); // Bail out (true) if found
+resolve(hasNotAllowedSku); // Bail out (true) if an ineligible SKU is found

 } catch (error) {